danielkennedy/cf-meetup-bosh/README.md

     ```

 ### Install and Boot a Virtual Machine

-Below are installation instructions for different Vagrant providers.

-* VMWare Fusion
-* Virtualbox
-* AWS

-#### Using the VMWare Fusion Provider (preferred)

-Fusion is faster, more reliable and we test against it more frequently.
-Both Fusion and the Vagrant Fusion provider require a license.

-Known to work with Fusion version 6.0.2 and Vagrant plugin vagrant-vmware-fusion version 2.2.0 .

-1. Install and launch VMWare Fusion.
-You need to accept the VMWare license agreement if you haven't done so already.

-1. Install Vagrant Fusion Plugin and license.

-    This requires a license file for Fusion.
-If you don't have one visit http://www.vagrantup.com to purchase a license.

-    ```
-    vagrant plugin install vagrant-vmware-fusion
-    vagrant plugin license vagrant-vmware-fusion license.lic
-    ```

-1. Start Vagrant from the base directory of this repository.
-This uses the Vagrantfile.

-    ```
-    vagrant up --provider vmware_fusion
-    ```

-1. Target the BOSH Director and login with admin/admin.

-    ```
-    $ bosh target 192.168.50.4
-    Target set to `Bosh Lite Director'
-    $ bosh login
-    Your username: admin
-    Enter password: *****
-    Logged in as `admin'
-    ```

-1. Add a set of route entries to your local route table to enable direct Warden container access.
-Your sudo password may be required.

-    ```
-    scripts/add-route
-    ```

-#### Using the Virtualbox Provider

 1. Start Vagrant from the base directory of this repository.
 This uses the Vagrantfile.